-For applications, such as a surveillance camera installed in parking lots, light inputs are non-uniform throughout its operation, due to changes in brightness by weather changes, sunlight/moonlight change over time, and lightings are unevenly distributed over areas which are monitored by the camera.
-Therefore, cameras installed in this kind of application need to maintain ability to clearly distinguish objects in extremely exposed environment and remove noises while maintaining the sharpness, where ISP IP alone does not fully suffice required functionalities.
-In effort to cope with these needs, Chips&Media is also introducing computational photography IPs – multi exposure HDR and 3DNR IPs.
-Similarly as ISP IPs, computational photography IPs are offered in multiple classes to widen the flexibility in choosing appropriate IPs for customers’ necessity.
-For example, customers have options to choose between gate-size-centric IPs with adequate performance and performance-centric IPs with comparably larger gate size.
-Moreover, NIX, light version HDR with built-in capability, is available for customers who put weight on the logic size, whereas STYX is more performance centric IP with sizable gate and memory.
+For applications, such as a surveillance camera installed in parking lots, light inputs are non-uniform throughout its operation, due to changes in brightness by weather changes, sunlight/moonlight change over time, and lightings are unevenly distributed over areas that are monitored by the camera.
+Therefore, cameras installed in this kind of application need to maintain the ability to clearly distinguish objects in an extremely exposed environment and remove noises while maintaining the sharpness, where ISP IP alone does not fully suffice required functionalities.
+In an effort to cope with these needs, Chips&Media is also introducing computational photography IPs – multi-exposure HDR and 3DNR IPs.
+Similar to ISP IPs, computational photography IPs are offered in multiple classes to widen the flexibility in choosing appropriate IPs for customers’ necessities.
+For example, customers have options to choose between gate-size-centric IPs with adequate performance and performance-centric IPs with comparably larger gate sizes.
+Moreover, NIX, a light version HDR with built-in capability, is available for customers who put weight on the logic size, whereas STYX is more performance-centric IP with a sizable gate and memory.

-“Since the debut of our first ISP solution last year, we have been working very hard to embrace and conceive the customer’s needs and requirement.
-These seven new IPs for ISP and computational photography are results of our dedication and work to provide prime quality video IP with immense flexibility.” said Steve Sang-Hyun Kim, CEO of Chips&Media.
-He continued, “Also, today’s announcement marks another important cornerstone for Chips&Media to become global top video IP provider.”
+“Since the debut of our first ISP solution last year, we have been working very hard to embrace and conceive the customer’s needs and requirements.
+These seven new IPs for ISP and computational photography are results of our dedication and work to provide prime quality video IP with immense flexibility,” said Steve Sang-Hyun Kim, CEO of Chips&Media.
+He continued, “Also, today’s announcement marks another important cornerstone for Chips&Media to become a global top video, IP provider.”

 Basic ISP functionalities demonstration video is viewable in the video below and for more information on IPs described, please contact email@example.com